Deuteronomy - Chapter-29

 Discussion Questions for Deuteronomy, Chapter 29

 - How are verses 2-3 related to obedience?
-How can God's past actions in our own lives push us toward obedience?
-What are some specific practices that would help this?
+How can God's past actions in our lives push us toward obedience?
+What are some specific practices that would help with this?

 - How can church leaders today remind people of the history of God's acts, as Moses does in this chapter?
 How can congregations employ these practices as well?